-For the reasons that follow, the administrative law judge concludes the claimant was discharged from employment due to job-related misconduct.
-Benefits based are denied.
+For the reasons that follow, the administrative law judge concludes claimant was discharged due to disqualifying, job-related misconduct.
+Benefits are withheld.

-Iowa Code section 96.5(2)a provides:
+Iowa Code § 96.5(2)a provides:

-An individual shall be disqualified for benefits, regardless of the source of the individual's wage credits:
+An individual shall be disqualified for benefits:

-- 2. Discharge for misconduct.
-If the department finds that the individual has been discharged for misconduct in connection with the individual's employment: - a.
-The disqualification shall continue until the individual has worked in and has been paid wages for insured work equal to ten times the individual's weekly benefit amount, provided the individual is otherwise eligible.
+2. Discharge for misconduct.
+If the department finds that the individual has been discharged for misconduct in connection with the individual's employment:

+a.
+The individual shall be disqualified for benefits until the individual has worked in and has been paid wages for insured work equal to ten times the individual's weekly benefit amount, provided the individual is otherwise eligible.